gdm-settings/gdm-settings/README.md

 ## Important Note!
 (Alpha-Stage Software)

-This app is in very early stage of development.
-So, it has only a small number of features and may crash frequently.
-Also, every aspect of this app is subject to significant change.
+This app is in an early stage of development (it is mostly feature complete).
+It may crash frequently.

 ## Features